 Want to make a difference in your community, and develop your own professional skills?
-By volunteering as a governor or trustee, you can do both.
+By volunteering as a school governor or trustee, you can do both.
+Sign up here

-- Develop new skills, such as board-level leadership, strategic planning, chairing, financial planning, and team working, that are valued by employers and can help your own career development.
+- Developing your professional skills and experience such as strategic planning, chairing, financial planning, and team working, all of which are valued by employers and can assist your own career development;

 Anyone over the age of 18 can be a governor and you don’t need to be a parent.
 Find out more about the role.

 Applying to become a governor is easy

 Inspiring Governance can help you find a school governor role that develops, inspires and challenges you.
 It’s free and easy to use.